SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 For migrations expected to run more than two weeks of active replication (including any CDC parallel-running window), DMS Serverless typically saves 15 to 35 percent versus provisioned.
 For migrations that complete within a single weekend cutover window, provisioned dms.r5.large or larger is typically cheaper.

-The free tier for new AWS accounts
+The free tier

 Full-load vs CDC vs ongoing replication